Wiladams/LJIT2s2n/README.md

 A LuaJIT binding to the s2n TLS library

-The only file that is actually needed is: api/s2n_ffi.lua
+If you want to use the binding as if you were programming in C, then, the only file that is actually needed is: api/s2n_ffi.lua

-This contains what is considered to be the "API" of this library.
+This will give you the raw API functions of the s2n library.

-All other files are core components, and should not be referred to directly from within your programs.
-They are built up here to see how much of them can be improved via Lua implementation, for example, turning error codes into string values could be a simple lua table lookup.

-The testy/ directory will contain some sample code of how to use various parts of the library.
+If you want more of a Lua feel, then you'll want to use the s2n.lua file, wich will over time contain various 'class' constructs which are more convenient to use.

+This binding is a work in progress, and only the core API is effective at the moment.

+The S2NConnection object is fairly complex, but will be more complete once the Configuration object is finished as well.